We Had the Blueprint the Whole Time: Why Clinical Data Hasn’t Automated (Yet)

 - AI-assisted mapping and validation.

-ODM often goes underutilized — not because it lacks depth, but because we’ve never been encouraged to treat it as a functional tool.
+ODM often goes underutilized because we’ve never been encouraged to treat it as a functional tool.

 Example: What’s Actually in an ODM File?